Last updated Feb 24, 2015

 - Location – Both industrial and artisanal fleets conduct the lobster fishery in Honduras.
 The industrial fleet centers its activities around the Bay Islands (Roatan, Guanaja) and La Ceiba.
 This fleet exploits the banks of Rosalinda, Gorda, Thunder Knoll, Media Luna and Lagarto Reef, in the eastern territorial waters of Honduras, and close to the border with Nicaragua.
 Other exploited banks include Misteriosa and El Rosario, north of the Swan Islands.
 The artisanal activity takes place in the Cayos Cochinos archipelago area.
 Please note that these locations are for the trap and dive fisheries.

 the stakeholders involved in the FIP include: WWF, the General Directorate for

 Fishing and Aquaculture (DIGEPESCA), the Organization of the Central

-American Fisheries and Aquaculture Sector (OSPESCA), The Nature Conservancy, the Center for Marine
+American Fisheries and Aquaculture Sector (OSPESCA), The Nature Conservancy, The Smithsonian Institute, the Center for Marine

 Ecology (CEM), the National Service of Agropecuary Health (SENASA), the Roatan Marine Park, Honduras